tvhoangitmo/tranvanhoang_hw1/README.md

 3. Open your browser and go to `http://localhost:5000`

 ## GitHub Pages
+You can view my profile through two options:

-The frontend part is also hosted on GitHub Pages.
-You can view it [here](https://tranvanhoang-hw1-28ut.onrender.com/).
+1. The frontend part is hosted on GitHub Pages.
+You can view it [here] (https://tvhoangitmo.github.io/tranvanhoang_hw1/)
+2. The live page after deployment on Render can be accesse [here] (https://tranvanhoang-hw1-28ut.onrender.com/).